ZiJun0502/Alzheimer-Diagnosis-Speech/README.md

 Feel free to customize the script based on your specific needs and modify the 'directory' variable if your WAV files are located elsewhere.

-# Alzheimer's Disease Prediction Model Using MFCC and NLP Features
+# Prediction Model Using MFCC and NLP Features

 ## Overview
 This comprehensive guide covers three Alzheimer's Disease (AD) prediction models, focusing on machine learning techniques, MFCC data extraction, and a combination of MFCC and NLP features.
 These models aim to predict AD using various classifiers and data sources, including patient and normal datasets.